Top 100 Cyber Security Interview Questions and Answers in 2022

-VPN (Virtual Private Network) is a network connection method that is used for creating a secure and encrypted connection.
-VPN protects you from the snooping, censorship and interference.
-Virtual Private Networks secure the public internet connection with the help of encryption techniques and provide shielding to your online activity from cybercriminals and even your own Internet Service Provider.
+VPN (Virtual Private Network) is a network connection method used to create a secure and encrypted connection.
+VPN protects you from snooping, censorship and interference.
+Virtual Private Networks secure the public internet connection with the help of encryption techniques and provide shielding to your online activity from cybercriminals and even your Internet Service Provider.

 16) Who are The Black Hat Hackers?

-Black hat hackers are those people who have good knowledge of breaching the network security and they are able to generate malware for personal financial gain or malicious activities.
-They are clever and break into a network to modify or destroy data and make it unavailable for authorized users.
+Black hat hackers are those people who have good knowledge of breaching network security, and they can generate malware for personal financial gain or malicious activities.
+They are clever and break into a network to modify or destroy data and are unavailable for authorized users.

 17) Who are White Hat Hackers?

 White hat hackers are also known as security specialists specializing in penetration testing and help the organization protect their confidential and secure information from attackers.
 In other words, you can also call them ethical hackers who perform hacking activities to improve the network security.
 If you want to become an ethical hacker, you need to go through cyber security interview questions and answers to grab a golden opportunity.

 18) Who are Grey Hat Hackers?

-It is the combination of both white and black hat hacking techniques in which the grey hat hackers sometimes violate ethical standards but they don’t have any malicious intent.
+It is the combination of white and black hat hacking techniques in which the grey hat hackers sometimes violate ethical standards, but they don’t have any malicious intent.

 19) How To Reset The Password-protected BIOS Configuration?

-There are different ways to reset the BIOS password but few of them are given below:
+There are different ways to reset the BIOS password, but a few of them are given below: